singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 can read more about the powerful `CREATE PIPELINE` command [in our docs][create-pipeline].

-# 4. Expose business logic via an HTTP API
+## 4. Expose business logic via an HTTP API

 Now that we have successfully generated and loaded data into SingleStore, we can easily expose that data via a simple HTTP API.
-Open up [api.go](src/api.go) and lets define some interesting queries.
+Open up [api.go](src/api.go) and define some interesting queries.

 The first query I suggest writing is a simple leaderboard.
 It looks something like this: